 fresh mayonnaise made using avocado oil in the Thermomix

 One of the selling points of buying a Thermomix is the ability to make delicious home made mayonnaise.
-While we normally use Kewpie (Japanese) mayonnaise for use in small doses if we need a lot of it for potato salad or a dipping sauce there is really no better option than fresh home made.
+While we normally use Kewpie (Japanese) mayonnaise for use in small doses if we need a lot for potato salad or a dipping sauce there is really no better option than fresh home made.
 Egg, apple cider vinegar, garlic, salt and some oil is all you need.

 Mayonnaise can take on the flavour of the oil and I have found that even a light olive oil is still too bitter for my liking.
 Some chefs like Jamie Oliver recommend a combination of oils.
 Heston Blumenthal suggests grapeseed or ground nut oil (almond or hazelnut).
-Avocado oil does has a mild yet tasty flavour and the green colouring looks cool too!
+Avocado oil has a mild yet tasty flavour and the green colouring looks cool too!

 - 2 gloves garlic